d4chinchilla/docs/hardware/log.md

 Suspected the noise if from equipment, should try in lab soon

 It may or may not be what I would describe as a grounding issue...

+## 2019/02/27
+Fixed sorta kinda
+Needs more filtering to remove 50Hz noise maybe
+Plugged in in labs and has very little noise compared to at home (if any)
+Shouldn't be a problem at all
+Was worrying about nothing (as usual) maybe probably

+Impedance on pullup was matched to the capsule properly, previous was massive
+and hence gave crap SNR
+Preamp filter thresholds are being changed to match the human voice a bit betterer
+There's a simple fft of my voice lying around of my windows install desktop

+Filter is being redesigned, previously had a first order active filter
+Would be better if we were using a second order filter if going active

+Still seeing massive noise when tested in the house
+Also seeing very significant 4kHz switching noise from the battery bank
+May or may not be an issue, will have to see if it's still there once in labs